tidy-finance/website/docs/10_introduction.md

 library(tidyquant)
 ```

-We first download daily prices for one stock market ticker, e.g. *AAPL*, directly from the data provider Yahoo!Finance.
+We first download daily prices for one stock market ticker, e.g., *AAPL*, directly from the data provider Yahoo!Finance.
 To download the data, you can use the command `tq_get`.
 If you do not know how to use it, make sure you read the help file by calling `?tq_get`.
 We especially recommend taking a look at the documentation's examples section.

 ```r